 Kathmandu-Chitwan-Pokhara Tour 10 Days.

 Kathmandu is the capital city of Nepal.
 This city is the heart of the country.
-Due to presence of many temples and monasteries this is the key city to explore or to visit.
-The famous world heritages of Nepal like Kathmandu durbar square, Bhaktapur durbar square, Swayambhunath, Pashupatinath, and other many temples are the most attractive place of the valley.
+Due to the presence of many temples and monasteries, this is the key city to explore or to visit.
+The famous world heritages of Nepal like Kathmandu durbar square, Bhaktapur Durbar Square, Swayambhunath, Pashupatinath, and other many temples are the most attractive place in the valley.

 Pokhara-Chitawan Tour is another interesting place to visit.
-Majority of tourist used to visit the national park of this region which is enlisted in the natural heritages of Nepal.
-We can see the one horned rhino along with many extinct animals like deer, sloth, bear, leopards, crocodiles, monkeys with the combination of different species of butterflies and birds.
+Majority of tourist used to visit the national park of this region which is enlisted in the natural heritage of Nepal.
+We can see the one-horned rhino along with many extinct animals like deer, sloth, bear, leopards, crocodiles, monkeys with the combination of different species of butterflies and birds.

 After the landing of your flight, you will be warmly received by the representative of the A One Nepal Trek.
 She/he will guide you towards the nearest and best hotel arranged by company.
 The leisure time will be at Kathmandu visiting around the valley and preparing for the trekking.
 We will enjoy the delicious dinner at Kathmandu.

 Boudhanath Stupa: It is one of the nice places to visit in Kathmandu valley, which has the biggest stupa.
 When someone enters the gate the holy prayer to sense peace is heard all around.
 All the Buddhists want to visit Boudhanath to feel the real sense of Buddhism.
-Boudhanath Stupa – one of the biggest stupa in the valley has been built on 17th Century.
+Boudhanath Stupa – one of the biggest stupas in the valley has been built in the 17th Century.